-ï Pick your music from the stations listed catorguiges: 60s, 70s, 80s, 90s, 00, and today hits.
+- Pick your music from the stations listed catorguiges: 60s, 70s, 80s, 90s, 00, and today hits.

-ï Avoid playing very fast tracks against extremely slow tracks.
+- Avoid playing very fast tracks against extremely slow tracks.
 Reduce or increase in smaller stages;

-ï Avoid playing brand new music against something that is old i.e. playing 2003 music against the 1960ís.
+- Avoid playing brand new music against something that is old i.e. playing 2003 music against the 1960’s.
 Once again, do it in stages;

-ï It is best to avoid tracks which may be interesting to you but might annoy the listener;
+- It is best to avoid tracks which may be interesting to you but might annoy the listener;

-ï Play music for the general listener, not for just yourself;
+- Play music for the general listener, not for just yourself;

-ï Please avoid playing your favourite song/s each week.
-While you may love them, listeners do want variet
+- Please avoid playing your favourite song/s each week.
+While you may love them, listeners do want variety

-18. Prepare Scriptts, Notes and Pointers to use.
+18. Prepare Scripts, Notes and Pointers to use.

 One of the hardest things to do in radio is to be proficient at ad-libbing i.e. making it up as you go along.

-ï There is no harm in preparing scripts, notes and pointers to use on air but it must not sound like it is being read.
+- There is no harm in preparing scripts, notes and pointers to use on air but it must not sound like it is being read.

-ï The best radio announcers will always use notes and pointers in the presentation of their programs.
+- The best radio announcers will always use notes and pointers in the presentation of their programs.

-ï Think about what you are going to say ñ make a script or make notes if necessary.
+- Think about what you are going to say - make a script or make notes if necessary.

-ï Avoid rambling on.
+- Avoid rambling on.
 Provide all necessary information in the shortest amount of time.

-ï Provide at least 3 to 4 breaks in an hour, this will allow the listener to know that someone is actually there.
+- Provide at least 3 to 4 breaks in an hour, this will allow the listener to know that someone is actually there.

 19. Closing Your Program.

-ï At the end of your shift i.e. within the last 15 minutes, announce who is the next presenter and promote their program.
-If itís a pre-recorded program i.e. one of our own automated programs introduce it as well.
+- At the end of your shift i.e. within the last 15 minutes, announce who is the next presenter and promote their program.
+If it’s a pre-recorded program i.e. one of our own automated programs introduce it as well.

-ï Generally make your final announcements 10 minutes before your finish time, ensuring the next presenter has time to settle in and before playing your last tracks leading into the News.
+- Generally make your final announcements 10 minutes before your finish time, ensuring the next presenter has time to settle in and before playing your last tracks leading into the News.
 All presenters must achieve timing out to the News.

 20. Business Promotions.

-ï Unless it is a paid or contra sponsorship, do not promote businesss, Should you receive a music request from a listener from a business house, the name of the listener and the name of the business house may be mentioned once but no mention of any of their products.
-For example: do not promote the ìhamburgers from a take away shopî.
+- Unless it is a paid or contra sponsorship, do not promote businesss, Should you receive a music request from a listener from a business house, the name of the listener and the name of the business house may be mentioned once but no mention of any of their products.
+For example: do not promote the ‘hamburgers from a take away shop’.

-ï Promotion of events is at the discretion of the Station Management.
+- Promotion of events is at the discretion of the Station Management.

 21. Music Formats.

-ï 8am till 6pm General playlist picked from 60s, 70s, 80s, 90s, 00s and today hits.
+- 8am till 6pm General playlist picked from 60s, 70s, 80s, 90s, 00s and today hits.

-ï 6pm till late Specialest music shows
+- 6pm till late Specialist music shows

-ï Currently, presenters can play any genre of music.
+- Currently, presenters can play any genre of music.

-ï Presenters should select music that will suit the program that they are presenting.
+- Presenters should select music that will suit the program that they are presenting.

-ï Consider the target audience when selecting tracks.
+- Consider the target audience when selecting tracks.

-ï Should your program consist of a mix of hits and non-hits, make sure you mix the two styles over the hour.
+- Should your program consist of a mix of hits and non-hits, make sure you mix the two styles over the hour.

-ï The station has zero tolerance to bad language in music tracks (Appendix #5, page 45).
+- The station has zero tolerance to bad language in music tracks (Appendix #5, page 45).

 22. General Presentation Guidelines.

-ï Programs must be presented in a professional manner and as per station guidelines and policies.
+- Programs must be presented in a professional manner and as per station guidelines and policies.
 Our listeners and sponsors expect this.

-ï Programs must be of a high quality at all times.
+- Programs must be of a high quality at all times.

-ï Unacceptable behaviour on-air or in the studio will not be tolerated.
+- Unacceptable behaviour on-air or in the studio will not be tolerated.

-ï Anyone who ëfills iní for another presenter must be aware of the program format and be a ratified Alpine Radio presenter (refer to page 11 ñ Casual Presenters).
+- Anyone who ëfills in’ for another presenter must be aware of the program format and be a ratified Alpine Radio presenter (refer to page 11 - Casual Presenters).

 23. Dual Presenter Programs.

-ï Any person who assists in the presentation of a dual presenter program must also be a ratified presenter of the station
+- Any person who assists in the presentation of a dual presenter program must also be a ratified presenter of the station